SummaDiaboli/follow-the-money/README.md

 ### Next Configuration

 `next.config.js` is the file that contains custom Next.js configurations and plugins.
 At the point of writing this documentation, it contains plugins that allow the use of CSS and images in the project.

+### PostgreSQL Schema

+`follow-the-money.sql` contains the sql schema that can be queried using a tool like [pgAdmin](https://www.pgadmin.org/) to create the same database that was used for testing and implementation.
+All tests should pass if schema is queried properly.

 ## Working Page Routes